On groups with EDT0L word problem: Introduction

 \begin{restatable}{theoremx}{MainCorollary} If $G$ has an EDT0L word problem, then $G$ is a torsion group. \end{restatable}

+Our proof of \cref{thm:main} is an expanded version of the proof given by the fourth author~\cite[Chapter~8]{Gallot2021} in their PhD thesis.
 It remains to be shown whether there can exist an infinite torsion group with EDT0L word problem.
-The authors conjecture that this is not the case; that is, we believe \cref{conj:main} is true.